UrbanCode/Send-SMTP-Email-UCD/README.md

 > ⚠️ **Important:** The codebase of the plugin has been moved to HCL's enterprise GitHub.
 Further enhancements and bug fixes will be made there.
-We recommend using the plugin [Java ported plugin](https://hcl-software.com/plugins/send-smtp-email).
+We recommend using the plugin [Link to Download](https://urbancode.github.io/IBM-UCx-PLUGIN-DOCS/UCD/send-smtp-email/).
 Please create an RFE if you find any feature missing.

 # Send SMTP Email plug-in for IBM UrbanCode Deploy [![Build Status](https://travis-ci.org/IBM-UrbanCode/Send-SMTP-Email-UCD.svg?branch=master)](https://travis-ci.org/IBM-UrbanCode/Send-SMTP-Email-UCD)
 ---